The files look correct, but the composition breaks once profile crop and gutter behavior kick in.

 Expectation vs reality

-This pair is the exact proof: the Pinterest-style concept looks clean as a flat reference, then profile chrome, crop, and gutters push the composition off once it is live.
+These cases show the same pattern from two angles: the reference collage looks clean before upload, then profile chrome, crop, and gutters push the composition off once it is live.

 As a concept image, the landing looks centered and tidy.
 Nothing in the mockup shows how the live profile surface will shift it.